SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 H.A.: Bumbles?

-C.S.M: The very place, quiet, modest and discretion itself. <font color=grey>*(with a very very sycophantic smile)*</font> Luckily for you I have a relative on the management.
+C.S.M: The very place, quiet, modest and discretion itself. <font color=grey>*(proud, for giving advice to such a nobleman)*</font> Luckily for you I have a relative on the management.
 Leave it to me.

 <font color=orange>*(All lights out, everyone off the stage)*</font>